-The Libraries try to hire work study students when possible.
-However, we do hire non work study students as well.
+We try to hire Work Study students when possible.
+However, we do hire non-work study students as well.

 Although individual hours are coordinated at the department level, students usually work an average of 8-10 hours per week.
 Students are not allowed to work more than 20 hours per week total on campus during the academic year.